 This Texas band has a 90's grunged out clanging to their guitar sound.
-The vocals float in the background with an androgynous croon, as the drummer kicks into their kick with the needed angst.
+The vocals float in the background with an androgynous croon, as the drummer stomps into their kick drum with the needed angst.
 They care about songwriting as dynamics work with the atmosphere, and while they certainly have this sound dialed in to capture the mood of the era, they still have something to say.
 Nothing is the closest shoe-gaze revival band that they share sonic space with.
 There is more energy and less depression here.
 The drummer at least listens to more punk than shoe-gaze.

 The vocals have more purpose on the title track, as his voice reaches up into a higher register.
 The overall attack has more balls to it, though not metal.
 They capture a noisy ambiance as they bang their instruments about, though careful not to damage their effects pedals, Feed back squeals without being abrasive.
 They do flirt with an almost Deftones-like heaviness going into "Bardo", there are hooky little guitar accents to help them out.
 They are also skilled at balancing out when to rock out vs when to sit back in the ambiance.
 This also rivals early Smashing Pumpkins, as it's heavy but not metal.